PeerNova-Solutions/cuneiformsf-reports-datahealth/README.md

 - [Profile your Salesforce Standard and Custom Objects](https://jira-peernova.atlassian.net/wiki/spaces/CFCPD/pages/2623373435) to collect the profiling insights and data governance evidence to drive data initiative priorities

 ## Deployment Instructions
-We recommend [cloning this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and using SFDX to deploy these reports to your Salesforce org.
+We recommend [cloning this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and using **Jetstream** or **SFDX** to deploy these reports to your Salesforce org.
 You can also use the Salesforce UI to manually deploy these reports (not recommended, but certainly an option).

 ### Use Jetstream to Deploy These Reports